strayMat/causal-ml-course/slides/event_studies.typ

   - the resistance of Streptococcus pneumoniae to β-lactams was the highest (53%)
   - a significant number of antibiotic prescriptions would be unnecessary (viral infections)

-  == Campaign (october 2002)
+  == Campaign (october 2002, then every year october to march)

   France implemented a national plan to “preserve the effectiveness of antibiotics and improve their use” with the main action undertaken by the National Health Insurance.

-  The campaign was reactivated every year until from october to march.

   == Question

   What has been the effect of the campaign on the consumption of antibiotics? @sabuncu2009significant ]

+#slide[
-#slide(title: "Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007")[
-  == Weekly reimbursed prescription of antibiotics in town
+  = Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007 == Weekly reimbursed prescription of antibiotics in town

   #figure(image("img/event_studies/sabuncu2009_fig1.png", width: 70%))